viamrobotics/docs/docs/components/motor.md

 [Click here for the raw JSON.](../example-configs/motor-encoded-config.json)

 #### Required Attributes - Encoded DC Motor
-In addtion to the required [attributes of a non-encoded motor](#required-attributes---non-encoded-dc-motor), encoded DC motors require the following:
+In addition to the required [attributes for a non-encoded motor](#required-attributes---non-encoded-dc-motor), encoded DC motors require the following:

 Name | Type | Description
 -------------- | ---- | ---------------
 `encoder` | string | Should match name of the encoder you configure as an `encoder` component.
 `ticks_per_rotation` | string | Number of ticks in a full rotation of the encoder (and motor shaft).

-#### Optional Attributes
+#### Optional Attributes - Encoded DC Motor
-In addition to the optional attributes [listed in the non-encoded DC motor section](#optional-attributes), encoded motors have the following additional options:
+In addition to the optional attributes listed in the [non-encoded DC motor section](#optional-attributes---non-encoded-dc-motor), encoded motors have the following additional options:

 Name | Type | Description
 -------------- | ---- | ---------------